loading spinner

 Life today can feel like being in a noisy room with everyone shouting advice at you.
 There’s so much information coming from all sides - your phone, your computer, books, friends - it can make your head spin.
 It’s hard to know who to listen to or what’s actually true.

 This constant barrage of information can make you feel disconnected from your true self and your goals.
-This flood of information can leave you feeling stuck.
 You want to make good choices and improve your life, but with so many conflicting opinions, it’s easy to end up doing nothing at all.
-You might find yourself scrolling endlessly through social media or jumping from one self-help book to another without ever taking real action.

 ‘’You don’t have to be great to start, but you have to start to be great,’’ says motivational speaker Zig Ziglar.